wavelab/atl/docs/papers/notes.md

 ## (Wenzel et al - 2011)

+Used a Wii remote infrared (IR) camera and worked with an obard 8 bit microccontroller.
+Position and orientation relative to the IR pattern is estimated at a frequency of approximately 50Hz.

+Controller was PID, the success rate is 90%, failures are mostly due to overshooting the tracking cone or to ground effets at departure or landing at the small moving platform.

+Impressive that it worked at all.
+But too limited, IR will not work outdoors.

 ## Autonomous Landing of a VTOL UAV on a Moving Platform Using Image-based Visual Servoing (Lee et al - 2012)